Remote Campus Information

 Remote Classes and College Operations

 In response to the ongoing coronavirus pandemic, Sacramento City College began 100% remote operations in March 2020.
-All classes and student services are being offered online through at least the end of the summer 2021 semester.
+All classes and student services have been offered online through the summer 2021 semester.
+The fall 2021 semester will have significantly more in-person offerings and most student support services will return (at least partially) to serving students in person.
+Expanded in-person service depends on continued positive trends in public health conditions and the reduction and elimination of state and local COVID-19 mitigation measures.

 Get Help in the Remote Environment